Unsupervised Stereo via Multi-Baseline Geometry-Consistent Self-Training: Method

-Existing stereo matching datasets provide only binocular images.
-To train stereo networks within our framework, we employ the CARLA simulator~\cite{carla} to synthesize multi-baseline stereo images.
-At each timestamp, we capture five horizontally displaced color images with a consistent baseline of 0.5 meters between the adjacent cameras.
-The images feature a focal length of 480 pixels and a resolution of 540×960 pixels.
-We collect 20,417 timestamps across seven towns under different lighting and weather conditions.~\cref{fig: example town10 2} shows some representative examples.
+To support the training of our framework, we synthesize a multi-baseline stereo dataset using the CARLA simulator~\cite{carla}.
+At each timestamp, five horizontally aligned RGB cameras capture images with a uniform baseline of 0.5 m between adjacent cameras.
+Each image has a focal length of 480 px and a resolution of 540 $\times$ 960 px.
+In total, we collect 20,417 multi-baseline samples.

-\textbf{Sampling Strategy of Triplet Input.} In each iteration, we randomly select one reference image from the five images and sample two target images from the remaining four images, forming a triplet input.
-Notably, we do not restrict the target image to be physically on the right side of the reference.
-When the target lies to the left of the reference, we horizontally flip both images before feeding them into the network and flip the output back accordingly.
+\textbf{Triplet Sampling Strategy.} During training, we randomly select one image as the reference and choose two others from the remaining four as target views, forming a triplet input.
+Unlike the conventional stereo setup, we do not restrict the target view to be on the right side of the reference.
+If the selected target lies on the left, we horizontally flip both images before feeding them into the network and flip the predicted disparity back afterward.